markormesher/atlas/README.md

 Deploying your own instance of this is super-easy:

-1. Clone to repo.
+1. Clone this repo.
-2. Add your Google API key to `secrets.json`.
+2. Copy `secrets.template.json` to `secrets.json` and add your Google API key.
+3. Run `npm install` followed by `node app.js` (or `pm2 process.local.json` if you're using PM2).
-3. Point your browser to `localhost:3003` (or set up something more exciting with Nginx or similar).
+4. Point your browser to `localhost:3003` (or set up something more exciting with Nginx or similar).
-4. Start adding places by running `node add-place.js`.
+5. Start adding places by running `node add-place.js`.

 My version can be found at https://atlas.markormesher.co.uk.